Vinni99/Cocktail-Recipe-Generator-API-Project/README.md

 ## Acceptance Criteria

-GIVEN I am using using a Drink Receipi app to find Drinks.
+GIVEN I am using using a Drink Recipe app to find Drinks.
 WHEN I enter a name and click the search button
 THEN a list of drinks and ingredients will be displayed WHEN I select a specific drink